nakamura41/fpt_asia_gic/README.md

-# GIC Take Home Assignment
+# Auto Driving Car Simulation Solution

 ---

-## Auto Driving Car Simulation Solution

 This solution is designed to handle multiple scenarios: